varocketry/guitar-mastery-hub/public/lessons/lesson_031_music_theory_fundamentals.md

 **From understanding the alphabet → forming words**
 **From theory concepts → musical creation**

-**See you in Lesson 32 - where we build chords and understand progressions!** ðŸŽ¸
+**See you in Lesson 32 - where we build chords and understand progressions!** 🎸

 ---

-## ðŸ“ TRACK YOUR PRACTICE
+## 📝 TRACK YOUR PRACTICE

 **Ready to log your practice session?**